 4 Pennsylvania Brewers Spill Their Tips for Aspiring Brewers

 Pennsylvania’s craft beer industry is bubbling with activity!
 In 2011, 88 craft breweries called the Keystone State home.
-Today, more than 350 have set down roots in urban, rural, and suburban communities across the commonwealth.
-We’re proud of our top rank as the leading craft beer producing state in the country, with 3.7 million barrels of craft beer produced last year alone.
+Today, more than 400 have set down roots in urban, rural, and suburban communities across the commonwealth.
+We’re proud of our top rank as the 2nd craft beer producing state in the country, with more than 3.6 million barrels of craft beer produced last year alone.
 So, what does it take to join the ranks of PA’s craft brewers?
 We caught up with four brewery founders and asked them for their advice for aspiring brewers.

 John Trogner, Co-founder and Brewmaster, Tröegs Independent Brewing